DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     class.
   P : np.ndarray
     This is a :math:`\{N_{samples} \times N_{classes}\}` dimensional numpy array, which for each class contains the predicted probability that it was observed in the sample.
-As this are probability values, each row should sum up to 1.
+As these are probability values, each row should sum up to 1.
   DT : np.ndarray, optional
     This is a :math:`\{N_{samples} \times N_{classes} \times N_{q-values}\}` dimensional numpy array, which for each class contains the predicted time after the prediction time at which the fullfilment of the classification crieria for each value could be observed.
-Each such prediction consists out of the qunatile values (**self.t_e_quantile**) of the predicted distribution.
+Each such prediction consists out of the quantile values (**self.t_e_quantile**) of the predicted distribution.
-    The default values is None.
+    The default value is None.
 An entry is only expected for models which are designed to make these predictions.

   Returns